Registration for the fall recycling competition. Recycle-Bowl

-Recycle-Bowl, Keep America Beautiful’s national K-12 school-based recycling competition, begins on Oct.
-17 and culminates on America Recycles Day, Nov.
-15. Registration for the fun and engaging four-week in-school competition is open to teachers, school administrators, school facility managers, PTA/PTO and other parent groups and local recycling advocates.
-Recycle-Bowl registration will remain open until Oct.
-11, one week before the start of the competition.
-Nearly 700,000 students and teachers from more than 1,265 schools across the nation competed in the 2015 Recycle-Bowl.
+, Keep America Beautiful’s national K-12 school-based recycling competition, begins in October and culminates on America Recycles Day, November 15.
+Registration for the fun and engaging four-week in-school competition is open to teachers, school administrators, school facility managers, PTA/PTO and other parent groups and local recycling advocates.

-Recycle-Bowl (a program of KAB) is a free competition and benchmarking tool for K-12 school recycling programs to promote waste reduction activities.
+Recycle-Bowl is a free competition and benchmarking tool for K-12 school recycling programs to promote waste reduction activities.
 School recycling programs across the nation compete in a race to collect the most recyclables.

 Whether a school has an extensive recycling program or one classroom is just launching basic recycling collections, Recycle-Bowl is a way for teachers, student green teams and facility managers to engage their school community in a fun and friendly way.